Leonardo Murialdo: Declining health and death

 In 1885 he suffered serious bronchitis that lasted from 1 January until 17 February; Murialdo believed he would die during this time due to the seriousness of his illness.
 Don Bosco visited him and blessed him.

 Murialdo died on 30 March 1900 in Turin due to pneumonia; his final words were: "I'm waiting".
 His remains were interred after his funeral but later transferred to the Santa Barbara church in Turin.

 Sainthood

 The formal cause of canonization started under Pope Benedict XV on 23 November 1921 and conferred on him the title of Servant of God.
-The diocesan process for investigating Murialdo's life and reputation for holiness took place in Turin from 1910 until 1913 with his writings receiving theological approval on 13 December 1916; the Congregation for Rites validated this diocesan investigation on 2 March 1932.
+The diocesan process for investigating Murialdo's life and reputation for holiness took place in Turin from 1910 until 1913.
+His writings received theological approval on 13 December 1916; the Congregation for Rites validated the diocesan investigation on 2 March 1932.
 The work culminated in the declaration of his life of heroic virtue on 26 April 1961 when Pope John XXIII proclaimed him to be Venerable.
 Pope Paul VI beatified him on 3 November 1963 and later canonized him less than a decade later in 1970.